 For packages that have already been released (either listed for sale, or have had keys generated against them), you will not be able to remove applications.
 However, users with the permissions described above can freely add or remove depots at any time or add applications, which should allow you to ship additional languages, platforms, or mod tools for your application any time you wish.
 Be aware that any depots added to an active package will be granted immediately to any users that own that package.
 Similarly, removing depots may break applications if that content is required in order to run the products in the package.

-Gifting and trading of packages
+Gifting of packages

 Steam allows you to sell products in a variety of currencies and price points across the globe.
 Our suggested prices vary slightly from region to region, with the goals of providing fair prices for customers.
-We therefore limit gifting and trading from lower-priced regions (e.g. South-East Asia) to higher-priced regions (e.g. North America).
+We therefore limit gifting from lower-priced regions (e.g. South-East Asia) to higher-priced regions (e.g. North America).